wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.9.1 - Released on 27 January 2026 =
+= 1.9.2 - Released on 29 January 2026 =
-* New: Compatibility with [**PDF Generator For WP Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/) by Wpswings
-* New: Subscription Relation column in WooCommerce order section
+* Fix: Critical error resolved by fixing the number of arguments passed to add_filter.